kenelight4u/SBSC-LabAssignmentThree/README.md

 Example:
 remainder(1, 3) ➞ 1

-NOTE: Clone the repo, the assignment will be found inside the "src" folder
+NOTE: The assignment will be found inside the "src" folder